 Meatotomy is often done because the meatus is too narrow.
 That’s a condition known as meatal stenosis or urethral stricture.
-This happens to about 20 percent of circumcised males.
+This happens to about of circumcised males.
 It may also be done if there’s thin or webbed skin covering the meatus.

 This procedure is most commonly done on young, circumcised males.

 Meatoplasty is done by opening the glans — the tip of the child’s penis — with an incision, and using sutures to stitch together the edges of the area that was opened.
 This helps widen the area around the meatus in order to make peeing easier.
 This may also result in a much larger hole for urine to come out.